mercadolibre/javascript-style-guide/README.md

 ### while
 - Don't calculate the length on each iteration.
-- Don't put semicolon at the end of the for statement.
+- Don't put semicolon at the end of the while statement.
 - Put opening brace on the same line.
 - Put a space between 'while' and '('.
 - Put a space between ')' and '{'.